Are you planning to start your e-commerce store online?

 For us, customer support is one of the most important aspects.
 If you get stuck somewhere or your site starts having a problem, you need someone to rely on.

 Shopify comes with dedicated customer support.
 You can also get help through the documentation on their official site.
-Although if you are looking for an extensive help and support it is also available through free and paid assistance.
+Although if you are looking for extensive help and support it is also available through free and paid assistance.
 They will also offer you help with email, phone call or chat to solve your issues.

 - 24*7 Support

-- Extensive Knowledge center
+- Extensive Knowledge centre

 - Discussion forums